Home / Clientside & SDKs

 Using Tokens

-Client Tokens are a short-lived credential used to pass sensitive information from your client (such as a web application) to Highnote.
+Client Tokens are short-lived credentials that pass sensitive information from your client to Highnote.
 Some use cases require Client Tokens, while other use cases offer them for enhanced security.

-The mutations to generate client tokens must be called with an API key and therefore should be done from your server and then sent to your client.
+The mutations to generate client tokens must be called with an API key.
+Therefore, these mutations should be done from your server and sent to your client.

 To use client tokens, you will need to:

 Client tokens are valid for 10 minutes.
-Once a token has expired, you will need to generate a new one.
+Once a token has expired, you must generate a new one.

 Supported Use Cases